lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 {: id="sect-3.8"}

-While all defined features of the HTTP protocol are available to implementations, they SHOULD keep the protocol utilization as simple as possible.
+While all defined features of the HTTP protocol are available to implementations, they should keep the protocol utilization as simple as possible.
 For example, there is no benefit in using chunked Transfer-Encoding, as the length of an ASN.1 sequence is known when starting to send it.

-There is no need for the clients to send an "Expect" request-header field with the "100-continue" expectation and wait for a "100 Continue" status as described in Section 8.2.3 of {{RFC9112}}.
+There is no need for the clients to send an "Expect" request-header field with the "100-continue" expectation and wait for a "100 Continue" status as described in {{Section 10.1.1 of RFC9112}}.
 The CMP payload sent by a client is relatively small, so having extra messages exchanged is inefficient, as the server will only seldom reject a message without evaluating the body.